Does It Really Matter When?

 There are sub-strains within these two categories, and multiple strains of each will give the bacteria a better shot at gut survival.
-Multi-strain probiotics provide strength in numbers as well as bacterial variation, since every strain provides a different function and benefit to the body.

 They didn’t have capsuled supplements or food labels (mis)guiding them.
 Evolutionarily, we just ate probiotic and prebiotic foods, and that was that.